ysaakpr/panka/docs/END_USER_SUMMARY.md

 - Cross-stack networking
 - Cost optimization at infrastructure level

 The **Platform Team** handles all infrastructure concerns.
-You just define what you need, and the deployer handles provisioning it.
+You just define what you need, and the panka handles provisioning it.

 ---